Wren House

-Wren House is a house in the grounds of Kensington Palace in London.
-Wren House has been occupied by Prince Edward, Duke of Kent, one of Queen Elizabeth II's cousins, since 1978.
+Wren House is a house in the grounds of Kensington Palace in London, England.
+Wren House has been occupied since 1978 by Prince Edward, Duke of Kent, one of Queen Elizabeth II's cousins.

 When Kensington Palace was made the Royal Residence, architect Christopher Wren was tasked to expand the existing structure.
 He added a cluster of cottages that included: Wren House; Ivy Cottage, the home of Princess Eugenie of York; and Nottingham Cottage, the former home of Prince Harry, Duke of Sussex.